Early childhood services

 Checking in on your child’s development

-The best way is to keep track of your child’s development is to book them in for health and development checks with the Child and Family Health Service (CaFHS) at the recommended milestones:
+The best way to keep track of your child’s development is to book them in for health and development checks at the recommended milestones:

 - 1 to 4 weeks